Tempura temptations: How deep-fried seafood seduced Japan

 Last of the seafood rounds is the sea eel.
 Still sizzling, it’s placed in front of me and chopped in half with ninja-like precision.

 This is food that is performed, rather than simply made.
 Spotlighted on their greaseproof paper, the rounds of tempura appear like a showcase at an exhibition.
 Tempura is justifiably a national dish of Japan, but it could also be the world’s first deep-fried art.

 Address: 1-11-15, Muromachi Nihonbashi, Chuo-ku, Tokyo, 103-0022

 The sweet-savory taste of beef sukiyaki has been popular in Japanese food culture for over a century.

 There's nothing like sushi when it's eaten in its home country.
 This brief guide looks at how to enjoy this unique fusion of culinary craft and art – whether it's at the most refined restaurant or a quick-service counter.

 Though widely beloved in Japan, natto remains a mystery in the West.
 Read on to uncover the stringy secrets of Japan's unsung superfood.

 The Delicious World of Japanese Curry Rice

-Learn all about the history of Japanese curry rice and how it became a favorite of people from all ages.
+Learn all about the history of Japanese curry rice and how it became a favorite of people of all ages.

 Teppanyaki: Where Less is More